vinimcorrea/projeto_AED/CHECKLIST.md

 - [ ] Display information on transports of a given airport.
 - [ ] Add new entries.
 - [ ] Update entries.
+- [ ] partial or total display based on user's choice